 Once open for the season, operating hours for the Sherman Adams Summit Building will be 8:30am to 6pm daily.

-The Cafeteria and Gift Shop is expected to open on June 4 and hours will be 10am to 4pm daily.
+The Cafeteria and Gift Shop hours will be 9am to 5pm daily.

 Note: Season ending dates coincide with Auto Road and Cog RR closing dates.